-- Need to make sure that the availability of incentives does not induce service providers to misrepresent their effectiveness. - School districts could claim success by simply choosing not to provide children in special education services. - Could observe preschool's effects on kindergarten readiness and third grade test scores as well. - SRI's evaluation of the Chicago SIB focuses on prevention of "mild" special education diagnoses rather than severe.
+- Need to make sure that the availability of incentives does not induce service providers to misrepresent their effectiveness. - School districts could claim success by simply choosing not to provide children in special education services. - Ideally should observe preschool's effects on kindergarten readiness and third grade test scores as well.